 Children living in overcrowded, unclean houses in rural and remote Aboriginal communities are most at risk.
 In 2015 there were 1,637 children and young adults living with RHD in the NT.

 Shamefully, Australia has some of the highest rates of RHD in the developed world.
-A public laundry with working machines will help to kill the bacteria that causes the infection.
+A laundry with working machines will help to kill the bacteria that causes the infection.